C-ORG/c-org/README.md

 ## Generating static files

 A user interface is required to burn/mint tokens.
-A library should be generated with the ABI and the address of the smart contract.
+User interfaces will be developed in separated repository and a link to this repository will be given as a parameter in `params.yaml`.